kyle-n/kyle-n.github.io/posts/dependency-injection-in-svelte.md

 export default singleton;
 ```

-If I try to test `<OtherApps />` as is, the component will make a real network request to my website.
+If I test `<OtherApps />` as is, the component will make a network request to my website.
 That's bad!
 My website or internet could be down.
-Tests should never fail because of bad internet.
+Tests should never rely on having good internet.

 We could [stub `fetch()`](https://stackoverflow.com/questions/73597037/how-to-test-mock-a-fetch-api-in-a-react-component-using-jest), but that infects the `<OtherApps />` test with knowledge of `ExternalConnector`'s internals.
 The best thing to stub is `ExternalConnector`.
-If we make that class return fake data, then testing is easy.
+We can make it return fake data.

 There are ways to mock imports with Jest, but those are difficult and fiddly.
 We have a better option - dependency injection.